-Will iWork@BFC update automatically?
+3.16 Will iWork@BFC update automatically?

 Yes, once the data is uploaded to the iWork@BFC system, your annual leave balance will be updated.
+Please note, this upload cannot be done until the start of the new annual leave year, therefore it will not show until the first week in April.

-Please check your payslip in April to ensure the details are as you expected.
+Please check your pay slip in April to ensure the details are as you expected.